EndPointCorp/end-point-blog/2016/03/11/strict-typing-fun-example-free-monads.html.md

 The pattern I’m going to present is called the “Free Monad + Interpreter”.
 The idea behind it is that we can build [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language) (domain specific languages) by making our functions not execute the code immediately, but to build the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (abstract syntax tree) out of it and interpret it in different ways depending on the context.

-A fun example I came up with is a DSL for system [provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning) scripts that — among many use cases one could come up with — allows to:
+A fun example I came up with is a DSL for system [provisioning](https://en.wikipedia.org/wiki/Provisioning#Server_provisioning) scripts that—​among many use cases one could come up with—​allows to:

 - present the AST in bash or zsh code or whatever other language like Python, Ruby or Perl
 - present the AST as a graph to visualize the execution
 - execute it directly, natively in Haskell
-- have an easy-to-comprehend set of provisioning instructions while lower level aspects like file handles etc. — being handled in common Haskell code used for the execution of ASTs
+- have an easy-to-comprehend set of provisioning instructions while lower level aspects like file handles etc.—​being handled in common Haskell code used for the execution of ASTs

-There are potentially many more use cases but I just wanted to show you a couple — enough to hopefully make you a bit curious.
+There are potentially many more use cases but I just wanted to show you a couple—​enough to hopefully make you a bit curious.
 In this post we’ll focus on interpreting the AST as a bash script.

 ### The coding part